CryptoDevelopmentServices/Altcoin-Seeder/README.md

 *Make required changes in settings.conf*

-**NOTE:** Example setting files for the bitcoin, dogecoin and exor networks are also provided.
-Copy or rename `settings.conf.bitcoin`, `settings.conf.dogecoin` or `settings.conf.exor` to `settings.conf` and test crawling any of these networks with working examples to better understand how to set up the config for your own network.
+**NOTE:** Example setting files for the bitcoin, dogecoin, mobilepaycoin and nesteggcoin networks are also provided.
+Copy or rename `settings.conf.bitcoin`, `settings.conf.dogecoin`, `settings.conf.mobilepaycoin` or `settings.conf.nesteggcoin` to `settings.conf` and test crawling any of these networks with working examples to better understand how to set up the config for your own network.

 ### Step 5 - Build from Source